 “I was lucky enough to be a part of the women's team that won a silver medal at the 2018 Games on the Gold Coast and I have no doubt that the same excitement and success will be felt in 2022.”

 As an exciting, action packed, smaller format of the 5x5 game, 3x3 basketball makes its Commonwealth Games debut following a rapid rise in popularity from the street to elite.

-The first official FIBA 3x3 event was held in 2010 at the Youth Olympic Games in Singapore and on June 9, 2017, 3x3 was added to the Olympic Programme, beginning with the Tokyo 2020 Games.
-It will now feature at the delayed 2021 Olympics in Japan.
+The first official FIBA 3x3 event was held in 2010 at the Youth Olympic Games in Singapore and on June 9, 2017, 3x3 was added to the Olympic Programme, beginning with the delayed Tokyo 2020 Games.

 Soon the England national teams will be joining the party.
 Find out more below!